andipasti09/MyVirtualPet/README.md

 The app is implemented in C# .NET with .NET Core 3.1.

 The architecture is based on a 3-layer model.
 The api controller layer receives requests fom clients and processes them, as well as converting responses from the service layer to the client.
-For simplicity, authentication and authorization was not considered so far.
+For simplicity, authentication and authorization were not considered so far.

 The service layer contains classes that contain the functional logic of the app and connect the controller layer with the database.
 All classes are not hard-wired, but are loosely coupled by dependency injection.